Undergraduate Research Experience

 A: Students majoring in Science, Technology, Engineering, or Mathematics are strongly encouraged to take math courses as part of their core curriculum before transferring.
 Therefore, students applying to the Undergraduate Research Experience should have completed at least one math course in college.
 To review our minimum math requirement for your college, please click below.

-Volunteers are unable to receive the stipend, will be required to work for at least 40 hours per week in their assigned lab, and must forgo work and school for the duration of the Undergraduate Research Experience.
+Volunteers are unable to receive the stipend, will be required to participate for at least 40 hours per week in their assigned lab, and must forgo work and school for the duration of the Undergraduate Research Experience.

 Q: Who should I ask for a recommendation?